DenisZhukovski/WebRequest.Elegant/README.md

 }
 ```

-The main goal for this approach is to become a staple component for the SDKs that are built like tree structure.
+The main goal ща this approach is to become a staple component for the SDKs that are built like tree structure.

 ## Useful extension
-This enxention method is useful when you need to deserialize the response into an object.
-I didn't add it into the original package because JsonConvert class is used but it's been decided not to pin on any 3rd party libraries.
+This enxention method is useful when its needed to deserialize the response into an object.
+It was not added into the original package because JsonConvert class creates dependency in 3rd party component but it's been decided not to pin on any 3rd party libraries.

 ```cs
 public static class WebRequestExtensions